Artificial Intelligence Glossary

 Fairness Metrics

-Quantitative measures used to evaluate whether AI systems treat different groups equitably across protected characteristics.
+Quantitative measures used to evaluate whether AI systems treat different groups equitably, helping prevent algorithmic bias and discrimination.

 Feature Engineering

-Process of selecting, transforming, and creating input variables that help machine learning models make better predictions.
+Process of selecting, transforming, and creating input variables that help machine learning models make better predictions by improving accuracy.

 Federated Learning